 The depression test below is for you, the teenager, to self-assess your symptoms of depression.

-If you, the reader, happen to be the parent of a teenager who might be depressed, I suggest you ask your teen to take the test by themselves.
+If you, the reader, happen to be the parent of a teenager who might be depressed, it’s better if you ask your teen to take the test by themselves.

 Please don’t feel cut off.
-I’m a parent too and I’m interested in the good health of my children as well.
+Of course you are interested in the good health of your children.

 Depressed people need one thing first: they have to begin to trust themselves and their feelings as much as possible.
 They should trust their feelings unconditionally.